 4. Provide documentation that supports your employment status (e.g., paystubs and tax forms for employment; resume for job seeking; school schedule);

-5. The PCA representative will conduct a home visit and interview; and
+5. The PCA contractor will conduct a home visit and interview; and

 6. PCA eligibility will be determined within 30 days of a complete application packet and home visit.